-We had 38 canvassers out in the summer.
-At the present time there are only nine in the field.
-They have sold \$6,888.00 worth of books and helps.
+We had 38 canvassers out in the western Union Conference Associa- field last summer, at least part of the summer.
+At the present time there are only nine in the field. have sold \$6,888.00 worth books and helps.
 The Lord has Shall we have a transportation blessed this branch of the work.
 The prospect for the next season is better than ever.
 We expect to have a good number at our next institute which will be held in Oklahoma City beginning March 10th.